 However, dispensaries cannot sell recreational marijuana to customers right away.
 It will take at least a few months to a year for Michigan to process all licensing applications, according to the Detroit News.

-Cile Sultany, a biology student, said the passage of the proposal has a greater meaning and impact on society.
+Cile Sultany, a chemistry student, said the passage of the proposal has a greater meaning and impact on society.
 She said she’ll celebrate by visiting her dispensary and treating herself to a dab kit.

 “The passing of this proposal means our state is taking a step forward to reform our criminal justice system,” she said.
 “Proposal 1 passing is definitely something we should all celebrate, so spark up with your friends like I am, and be happy.”